Whatsapp Icon

 • FISH (Fluorescence in Situ Hybridization): A more detailed test that can detect specific genetic abnormalities that may not be visible on chromosome analysis.

-• PCR (Polymerase Chain Reaction): This highly sensitive test can find specific genes or gene changes with a small number of leukemia cells, useful for diagnosing and monitoring the effectiveness of treatment.
+• PCR (Polymerase Chain Reaction): This highly sensitive test can find specific genes or gene changes in a small number of leukemia cells, useful for diagnosing and monitoring the effectiveness of treatment.

 • Next-Generation Sequencing (NGS): A comprehensive approach that analyzes multiple genes at once, helping to identify genetic mutations that could impact treatment options and outcomes.